 We have had the honor of not only watching all those lives he saved and helped, people he has positively impacted, and the amazing contributions he has made for our community, but we were also fortunate enough to be raised and guided by him.
 Our father taught us hard work, dedication, and the will to succeed always overpower self doubt.
 He raised us to be good people, selfless, strive for greatness, and never give into your competition.
 Our father taught us that anything is possible if you set a goal for yourself and you are willing to work for it.

-Inspired by our dad and a day that celebrates fathers, I encourage all the parents out there to be a role model and strive to be the the best for your children.
+I encourage all the parents out there to be a role model and strive to be the the best for your children.
 We watch you, we admire you, we emulate you, we adore you, and we strive to be like you.
 You mold us into the adults we become and the parents we are and will be to our own children.
 Our father raised us to be hardworking, honest, true to ourselves, and dedicate our lives to children, animals, and the arts.
 We only hope to instill those same values to our own children.
 Being a parent is an honor and a privilege.
 We are so lucky to have the best to model ourselves after and will forever be grateful.

 Love your children,